Amir Rrahmani

 Amir Kadri Rrahmani (born 24 February 1994) is a Kosovar professional footballer who plays as a centre-back for club Napoli and captains the Kosovo national team.

 Club career

 Drenica

 Born in Pristina to Albanian parents from Skenderaj, Rrahmani began his football career with the youth team of Drenica, where he was promoted to the senior team during the 2011–12 campaign where he immediately began to impress despite being only 17 years old.
 He went on trial with Albanian Superliga side Kastrioti Krujë in the summer of 2012, where he impressed the coaching staff.
 However, a deal to sign the player could not be agreed, with negotiations stalled over a compensation package which was reported to be in the region of €3,000.
-He returned to KF Drenica where he became an important first team player as he helped his side finish just above the relegation playoff zone in the Superleague of Kosovo.
+He returned to KF Drenica where he became an important first team player as he helped his side finish just above the relegation playoff zone in the Kosovo Superleague.
 His contract expired at the end of the 2012–13 season and he was allowed to leave Drenica on a free transfer.